There are a lot of common misconceptions about head lice. In fact, misconceptions are almost as common as head lice themselves.

 Please see the full Prescribing Information for Sklice Lotion.

 a Qualifying patients are eligible for a maximum of 1 benefit.
 Depending on your out-of-pocket costs the benefit may vary.
 Pay no more than $25 for up to 1 prescription (maximum benefit is $100 off per prescription depending on your out-of-pocket costs).
-Sanofi Pasteur reserves the right to rescind, revoke, or amend this offer without notice.
+Arbor Pharmaceuticals, LLC reserves the right to rescind, revoke, or amend this offer without notice.